hansson0950/Fullstack-Project/README.md

 The application is deployed to the cloud using Heroku.

 ### How To Install And Run
+To run the application as a user all you need to to use the link to the website: https://fullstack-project-2022.herokuapp.com/

 ### How To Use
 Once on the application, get started by creating an account or logging in to an existing one.